csc-training/geocomputing/pouta/postgis/basic_postgis.md

   - restrict the access to limited ip addresses to avoid risks.

 ## Postgis installation
-The steps below will install a PostgreSQL 9.6 database with PostGIS 2.3 in a cPouta Ubuntu 16.04 VM.
+The steps below will install a PostgreSQL 9.6 database with PostGIS 2.3.

-The installation is based on: https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS23UbuntuPGSQL96Apt
+The installation is based on the general [OSGeo PostGIS installation instructions](https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS23UbuntuPGSQL96Apt).
+You should be able to understand the installation steps and make modifications if needed for your case.

 ### Preparation steps

-Connect to your VM and from the terminal run the following commands, see comments in the code for more details:
+Connect to your VM and run the following commands from the terminal, see comments in the code for more details:

 ````sh
 # Run as superuser